parth1993/tsai-eva6/Assignments/S5/README.md

     - Best Test Accuracy: 99.32%

 3. Analysis:
-    - The model is not much overfitted.
+    - The model is still bit overfitted.
     - GAP further reduced the parameter.
 Accuracy goes down with GAP but the test accuracy finally goes up with regularizion.